9 on Title IX

 - We have an alcohol/drug use amnesty policy when reporting sexual violence (for bystanders and survivors)!

 Your input can make a difference.
-The SUNY Campus Climate Survey, a survey to help prevent and respond to sexual and interpersonal violence on campus, will be open to all SUNY New Paltz students beginning February 15th and on February 18th for faculty/staff.
+The SUNY Campus Climate Survey, a survey to help prevent and respond to sexual and interpersonal violence on campus, will be open to all SUNY New Paltz students and faculty/staff in the Spring 2023 semester.
 Check for an email from Survey@suny.edu for a chance to make a difference and win a $100 Amazon gift card.

 Learn more about the SUNY-wide Campus Climate Survey.